 Initially, meiosis is very much the same process as mitosis.

-to prepare for the splitting of the cell in the nuclei.
+and the centrioles move to opposite sides of the cell to prepare for the splitting of the cell and the nuclei.

 and chromosome 18 right next to the other chromosome 18.